Chamoli, Uttarakhand

 Transportation From Ex.
 Kathgodam/Rishikesh/Dehradun

-Trekking equipment - Sleeping bag, mattress, tent, kitchen & dining tent, toilet tent, utensils, and crampon (if required)
+Trekking equipment - Sleeping bag, mattress, tent, kitchen & dining tent, toilet tent, utensils, and crampons (if required)

 Permission Charges